Dark matter as the source of neutrino mass: theory overview and experimental prospects: Scalar scotogenic dark-matter

 The results for indirect dark-matter detection are given in the right panel of Fig.~\ref{fig:ddscoto}.
 We plot the dark-matter annihilation cross section times the $\xi^2$ parameter--describing the fraction of the relic density-- versus the DM mass $m_{\eta_R}$.
 All constraints and limits from direct detection experiments have been taken into account.
-Motivated by the results obtained in~\cite{Avila:2021mwg}, one can study the dark-matter annihilation into $W^+W^-$, where gamma rays are the final states.
-The yellow dashed line represents the upper $95\%$ C.L. limit set by Fermi-LAT from observations of dwarf spheroidal satellite galaxies in the Milky Way, assuming $W^+W^-$ annihilation.
-The brown dashed line shows the upper limit set by the H.E.S.S telescope at $95\%$ C.L. considering an Einasto DM density profile~\cite{einasto2010dark}.
+Motivated by the results obtained in~\cite{Avila:2021mwg}, one can study the dark-matter annihilation into $W^+W^-$, with gamma rays as final states.
+The orange dashed line represents the $95\%$ C.L. upper limit set by Fermi-LAT from observations of dwarf spheroidal satellite galaxies in the Milky Way, assuming $W^+W^-$ annihilation.
+The pink dashed line shows the upper limit set by the H.E.S.S telescope at $95\%$ C.L. considering an Einasto DM density profile~\cite{einasto2010dark}.
 Cyan points reproduce the total observed relic abundance, while others (see vertical legend) are under-abundant, requiring an extra DM candidate to account for the total current relic density present in the universe.
-Light gray points are excluded by theoretical and experimental constraints~\cite{Avila:2021mwg}.
+Gray points are excluded by theoretical and experimental constraints~\cite{Avila:2021mwg}.
 The figure also includes the projected sensitivity of the future Cherenkov Telescope Array (CTA), indicated by the magenta dashed line, assuming dark-matter annihilation into $W^+W^-$ and an Einasto density profile.
-One sees that the points satisfying the total relic dark-matter density, lying between $m_{\eta_R}=300-600$ GeV, could be tested at CTA.
+One sees that the points satisfying the total relic dark-matter density, lying between $m_{\eta_R}=300-600$ GeV, could be tested at CTA, which is a very interesting feature of the model.